Click to grab your free copy of our Garden Tools Cheat Sheet!

 A Vision of Contrast

-Stunning purply-red sphagnum moss is paired with a bright green one to create the perfect backdrop for the darker green plant that is situated in the middle of the pot.
+Stunning purply-red sphagnum moss is paired with a bright green one to create the perfect backdrop for the darker green plant in the middle of the pot.

 Moss by the Pound

-Sphagnum moss is available in small or large quantities, depending on the purchaser's needs.
+Depending on the purchaser's needs, Sphagnum moss is available in small or large quantities.

 Start Small

 When starting inside, use a small shallow tray or pot to get your moss off to a good start.
-This sample will soon be ready to transplant to a charming terraium or used to mulch a larger potted plant.
+This sample will soon be transplanted to a charming terrarium or used to mulch a larger potted plant.

 Growing in the Wild

-Sphagnum Subsecundra grows in a variety of colors and looks beautiful in a wooded landscape.
+Sphagnum Subsecundra grows in various colors and looks beautiful in a wooded landscape.

 Where to Buy Online